KonstDevelop/Curio_iOS_SDK/README.md

 ### Registering for push notifications

 Curio iOS SDK can register your application for remote push notifications automatically if you set "RegisterForRemoteNotifications" parameter true and set "NotificationTypes" parameter.
+This is not available for tvOS.
 You also have to implement "didReceiveRemoteNotification" and "didRegisterForRemoteNotificationsWithDeviceToken" methods as shown below:

 ```
 	- (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo {